honeydipper/honeydipper/docs/developer.md

 # Honeydipper Driver Developer's Guide

-This document is intended for the honeydipper driver developers.
+This document is intended for Honey Dipper driver developers.
 Some programming experience is expected.
-Theoriadically, we can use any programing langulage, even bash, to develop a driver for honeydipper.
+Theoretically, we can use any programing language, even bash, to develop a driver for honeydipper.
 For now, there is a go library named honeydipper/dipper that makes it easier to do this in golang.

 <!-- toc -->